Firehed/container/README.md

 These are roughly equivalent to e.g. `(int) getenv('SOME_ENV_VAR')`, with the exception that `asBool` will only allow values `0`, `1`, `"true"`, and `"false"` (case-insensitively).

+> [!WARNING]
-**IMPORTANT**: Do not use `getenv` or `$_ENV` to access environment variables!
+> Do not use `getenv` or `$_ENV` to access environment variables!
-If you do so, compiled containers will get the *compile-time* value set, which is almost certainly not the behavior you want.
+> If you do so, compiled containers will get the *compile-time* value set, which is almost certainly not the behavior you want.
-Instead, use the `env` wrapper, which will defer the access of the environment variable until the first time it is used.
+> Instead, use the `env` wrapper, which will defer the access of the environment variable until the first time it is used.
+>

-If *and only if* you want a value compiled in, you must use `getenv` directly.
+> If *and only if* you want a value compiled in, you must use `getenv` directly.

 Source definitions like this:
 ```php